 The laws that have been passed, namely the UIGEA, have everything to do with processing payments, and nothing to do with whether or not it’s ok for players to gamble online.

-While there aren’t a ton of poker sites I recommend playing at if you’re a USA resident, the ones that come to mind that actually offer great payouts for Americans is Bovada or America’s Cardroom.
+While there aren’t a ton of poker sites I recommend playing at, the ones that come to mind that actually offer great payouts for Americans is Ignition Poker or Bet Online Poker.
+For poker related legalities, check out our state poker index in the top menu.

 States Against Online Poker